OpenTreeOfLife/germinator/trees_report/README.md

      * collections-1
      * phylesystem-1
  * Install peyotl
- * Go to the reference-taxonomy repo and say `make compile bin/jython`
+ * Go to the reference-taxonomy repo and say `make compile bin/jython` (as of 2016-05-09, the `amendments` branch of the reference-taxonomy repo is required, but I expect this to get merged to master in the future)
- * Adjust SYNTH in the Makefile or put synthesis files in that location
+ * Adjust SYNTH in the Makefile or put synthesis files in that location.
+It needs the files `output/labelled_supertree/labelled_supertree.tre` and `output/grafted_solution/grafted_solution.tre`
  * dot_peyotl is the peyotl configuration file, but it should require

 ## Known issues